Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Extension to natural exponential families

 \section{Extension to natural exponential families}

-In this section, we generalise \cref{thm:postmeaninCI} to the case where the likelihood $f_\theta(y)$ belongs to an exponential family.
+We now generalize \cref{thm:postmeaninCI} to likelihoods $f_\theta(y)$ belonging to an exponential family.
+For concreteness, we use the case of a Poisson random variable with mean $\theta$, denoted $Y \sim \Poisson(\theta)$, as a running example.
 We begin by recalling some background on natural exponential families (NEFs); see \citet{Brown1986,Wainwright2008} for additional details. \begin{definition}[Natural exponential family] Let $\nu$ denote a sigma-finite measure on the Borel subsets of $\bbR^d$, and consider $h \colon \bbR^d\to[0,\infty)$.
 Define the set

 For any $\eta\in \naturalset$, let